alkh0115/CST8919-lab2/README.md

 - **ResultDescription has "SECURITY-ALERT":** Filters logs for failed login attempts marked as security alerts in app.py.
 - **project:** Only selects relevant columns.
 - **order by:** Sorts results for latest logs first.

+---

+## Testing
+Use `test-app.http` in VS Code with the REST Client extension to test login success and failure.

+---

 ## YouTube Video Demo